PUSHKIN'S POEMS

 Then suddenly a hovel appears

-The sides barricaded with the snow,
+The sides are barricaded with the snow,

 But the window sends abroad a glow,